Zipaquirá: Geography and description

 Zipaquirá is located 48 km north of Bogotá, linked by road and by train.
 The most famous of its salt mines has been exploited since pre-Columbian times by the Muisca, in which is located the famous Salt Cathedral.
-González Forero Square is the center of the city, surrounded by beautiful buildings that have conserved their colonial style and are considered to be national monuments.
+González Forero Square is the center of the city, surrounded by buildings that have conserved their colonial style and are considered to be national monuments.
 The square contains a cathedral constructed between 1760 and 1870, with its stone façade, as well as the city hall and the Salinas administration building, with their green republican-style roofs.

 The city has undergone recent changes, having transformed streets in the center to pedestrian walkways, limiting vehicle traffic in the area in an attempt at preservation and conservation, and lending a more cordial aspect for tourists.
 As part of this strategy, the city has also carried out a project of restructuring the Sabana Station (railroad), and, next to it, the construction of Parque La Esperanza.

 Currently, the Bogotá - Chía - Cajicá - Zipaquirá highway is completed, making possible more rapid and safer access to the city, since the Cajicá - Zipaquirá segment was one of the most accident-prone roads in the country.

 Zipaquirá offers the visitor typical restaurants, colonial houses that are almost 300 years old, tourist agencies, recreation centers such as Panaca Sabana, museums, crafts, and an interesting retail infrastructure.

 Agriculture is also important in the municipality, especially dairy and potato farming.
 Industry in the region is closely associated with the production, processing, and refining of salt.
 The estimated population is 130,000 inhabitants (called "Zipaquireños").

 The streets, the park, the houses, and the square commemorate the era of the colony.
 As well as the communal movement and the indigenous struggles that gave way to a new chapter in the history of the country.
 Today through tourist guides and locals the indigenous origins of the municipality, which in the indigenous language is called Chicaquicha, is visited by a large number of tourists from around the world.

 Among the most famous events of the area are the majestic Holy Week processions, organized for the last 54 years by the Nazarene of Zipaquirá Congregation, with processions throughout the week with beautiful Spanish religious relics that attract both local residents and visitors.
 Tourists actively participate during Good Friday when the procession of the Path of the Cross journeys up to the Plazoleta del Minero to the entrance of the Salt Cathedral.